 - IF you’re at the rare all-inclusive that specifies “semi-formal” or above, definitely pack the suit jacket and tie, along with dress shoes, as sandals or other open-toed shoes or sneakers/loafers/boat shoes will definitely not be allowed.
 Ladies, y’all know what to do…..dress to the nines, gals!
 But remember, while semi-formal can mean a cocktail-length dress, “formal” means mid-calf or longer, nothing at or above the knee.

 Fitness, Water Sports, and Other Activities (Oh, my!)

 After a long day and night of unlimited food and drink, you might be wanting to check out the plethora of activities that the resort has to offer to get you moving!

-While many of the water activities will only require a bathing suit, there are many additional tours that will require a little something more!
+Every property has an abundance of tours, excursions and off-property activities, and while many of the water activities (think snorkeling tours or swimming with dolphins) will only require a bathing suit and suitable footwear (such as the afore-mentioned water shoes), there are many additional off-site tours that will require a little something more!